Hartford Art Galleries, Museums, Supplies & More

 If you want to check out the best art galleries and museums in Hartford you can head to:

-With approximately 2,100 pieces of art, rotating exhibitions, a print study room, and a variety of events for students and the general public, the Art Museum at USJ provides a wealth of opportunities for art study and enjoyment.
+With approximately 2,100 pieces of art, rotating exhibitions, a print study room, and a variety of events for students and the general public the Art Museum at USJ provides a wealth of opportunities for art study and enjoyment.

-Today, The Bushnell, a non-profit, is the biggest arts institution in the state and has been designated a Connecticut Cultural Treasure.
-Real Art Ways began in the fall of 1975, when a group of visual artists and musicians took over a rambling upstairs space on Asylum Street and turned it into a bare bones salon where they lived, worked, and displayed the work of others.
+Real Art Ways began in the fall of 1975 when a group of visual artists and musicians took over a rambling upstairs space on Asylum Street and turned it into a bare bones salon where they lived, worked, and displayed the work of others.
+Today it is widely considered as one of the country’s premier contemporary art locations including films, concerts, plays, readings, exhibitions, and a gathering place before and after events.

-They banded together to promote their works and help one another.
-By the fifth year, the participation had risen to 50 local artists, thanks to this small group, the burgeoning live-in artist community establishing in the Colt Building, and additional studios on Arbor Street.
+Open Studio Weekend was founded in 1989 by a small group of artists, the majority of whom relied solely on the sale of their work who banded together to promote their works and help one another.
+By the fifth year the participation had risen to 50 local artists thanks to this small group, the burgeoning live-in artist community establishing in the Colt Building, and additional studios on Arbor Street.

 The Great Hartford Arts Council does some great work for the whole community and while we don’t really know which section to put them in they definitely deserve a shout out so we are just going to throw them in here.